stephanb-org/ste_borg/index.markdown

 > Hello, friend?
 That's lame.
 Maybe I should give you a name.

+You have discovered the Stephan Borg's web page.
+Updates frequency is incosistent and, content topics are broad.
+Here is what I have been up to:

 <div class="alert alert-warning" role="alert">
   Work in progress.
 </div>

-You have discovered the Stephan Borg's web page.
-Description provided at the end of the menu.

-Updates frequency is incosistent and, content topics are broad.
-Here is what I have been up to:

   <ul class="posts">
     {% for post in site.posts %}